Screen Reader Access

 Trainings:

-We offer training programs to motivate interested postgraduate students and research fellows with an opportunity to spend valuable time in gaining practical experience in the field of mass spectrometry.
-We offer three different time-bound training programs given below: Course fee may vary based on duration and technique
+We offer training programs to motivate interested postgraduate students and research fellows with an opportunity to spend valuable time gaining practical experience in the field of mass spectrometry.
+We offer different time-bound training programs: The course fee may vary based on duration and technique. https://www.saiflucknow.org/traning and https://cdri.res.in/skilldevelopmentpostgraduate.aspx

 Workshops:

-Awareness workshops are being held every year in CSIR-CDRI, Lucknow to keep the users informed about the scientific advancements in these areas.
-This programme also provides a platform for younger generation to explore the application of sophisticated instruments for their research work.
+Awareness workshops are being held every year in CSIR-CDRI, Lucknow, to keep users informed about the scientific advancements in these areas.
+This program also provides a platform for the younger generation to explore the application of sophisticated instruments for their research work. https://www.saiflucknow.org/traning

 Sponsored projects:

-• We take-up sponsored projects to analyze small molecules, present in the complex matrices, qualitative and quantitative analysis of targeted compounds (phytopharmaceuticals), generation of mass spectrum fingerprint of herbal products.
-Standardization of Herbal Medicines (HMs), MS based phytochemical analysis and quantification of phytochemicals for marker identification, quality control, authentication of raw plants and their formulations.
+We take up sponsored projects to analyze small molecules present in complex matrices, qualitative and quantitative analysis of targeted compounds (pharmaceuticals), and the generation of HPLC/PDA and mass spectrum fingerprints of herbal products.
+Standardization of herbal medicines (HMs), LC/MS-based phytochemical analysis (dereplication), quantification of chemical markers, quality testing, and authentication of raw plant materials using mass spectrum fingerprints (MSFP) library (https://plantmetabolome.cdri.res.in).

 Open access facility: